OUR FACILITATORS

 Patty Wren Smith

 Patty Wren Smith is the Group Programs Manager for Bernheim Arboretum and Research Forest, in Clermont, Kentucky.
 For over twenty years, Wren has worked as an Environmental Educator, developing programs and curricula pertaining to ecology, art, natural history and creative writing.
 Prior to joining the Bernheim staff, Wren served as the Manager/Naturalist of Hopscotch House, a rural retreat center sponsored by the Kentucky Foundation for Women.
-Under Wren's leadership, guests of Hopscotch House were immersed in opportunities to connect more intimately with the surrounding woods, fields and gardens.
+Under her leadership, guests of Hopscotch House were immersed in opportunities to connect more intimately with the surrounding woods, fields and gardens.
 Wren has served as field instructor for Wilderness Southeast, a school of the outdoors near Savannah Ga., where she lead camping programs into the Okeefenokee swamp, focusing on the human and natural history of the region.
 She served as Director for Coastal Experience, a summer camp program situated on Oatland Island and Sapelo Islands, Georgia.
-In addition, Wren worked for 11years as a park Naturalist for Louisville's Otter Creek Park, where she helped develop the park's first Elderhostel programs and worked extensively with program and curriculum development for schools and teacher training.
+In addition, Wren worked for 11 years as a park Naturalist for Louisville's Otter Creek Park, where she helped develop the park's first Elderhostel programs and worked extensively with program and curriculum development for schools and teacher training.
 Wren was a consultant working with the Jefferson County School system at Blackacre Nature Preserve where she helped to develop a core of programs and curricula for visiting school groups.
 In addition, Wren is a storyteller and has performed at the Corn Island Storytelling Festival.

 ____________________________________________________________________